-In order to continue strengthening your event marketing campaigns now and in the future, you need concrete data that shows how these campaigns perform.
-By carefully setting key performance indicators (KPIs), you can identify which strategies are succeeding, which are falling short, and how you can take steps to improve.
+To strengthen future event marketing campaigns, you need concrete data that demonstrates how these campaigns perform.
+By tracking relevant key performance indicators (KPIs), you can identify which strategies are succeeding, which are falling short, and how to improve.

-More specifically, the Fonteva guide to member engagement strategies suggests tracking these KPIs to get a sense of how engaging and successful your outreach strategies are:
+Fonteva’s guide to member engagement strategies suggests analyzing the following KPIs to understand how successful your outreach strategies are:

-- Email marketing—Email open and click-through rates (CTR), which members opted to receive your newsletter, and how often members respond to your correspondences
+- Email marketing: Track email open and click-through rates (CTR), how many members subscribe to your newsletter, and how often members respond to your correspondences.

-While you can manually record all of this data, your association management software solution should be able to track, analyze, and generate reports of important metrics.
-This gives you a 360-degree view of the many different components of your event marketing and engagement strategies, paving the way for continued growth.
+Leverage your association management software solution to track, analyze, and report these important metrics.
+This technology quickly and easily gives you a 360-degree view of the many different components of your event marketing and engagement strategies, paving the way for continued growth.